 Keeping Rabbits out of your Garden

-Edited by Debbie, Timbuktu, Nate Pepperell, Anonymous and 7 others
+Edited by Debbie, Timbuktu, Nate Pepperell, Nerissa Avisado and 7 others

 Rabbits like gardens and yards that provide food and cover.
 Garden vegetables that are well-watered and tender (including bulbs, tulip, tasty tree bark) and any other types of vegetation keeps the rabbits' stomachs satisfied.
 Debris piles like stones, brush or wood are great shelters from heat and danger.
 If the rabbits are nourished and feel secure, they are likely to take up a permanent address.